 - Anyone with possible Zika virus exposure through travel or sexual exposure to someone who has traveled to a Zika-affected area AND has or recently experienced symptoms of Zika.

 - Symptomatic pregnant women with possible Zika virus exposure.

 - Asymptomatic pregnant women with ongoing possible Zika virus exposure.

 - Pregnant women with possible Zika virus exposure who have a fetus with prenatal ultrasound findings consistent with congenital Zika virus infection.

 - Asymptomatic pregnant women with recent possible but no ongoing exposure to Zika virus (e.g., travelers).

 Zika virus testing is not recommended for preconception screening for females or males.

 Order testing through commercial laboratories.
-The Washington State Department of Health no longer provides routine testing but will provide testing for infants of patients who are uninsured and cannot afford the test through a commercial lab.
+Washington State Department of Health no longer provides routine testing but will provide testing for infants of patients who are uninsured and cannot afford a commercial lab test.